 Online direct lenders

 - Typically get approved in: A few minutes to a few business days.

 Online direct lenders are generally the fastest option for getting a loan.
 Filling out the application often takes no more than 15 minutes if you have your information and documents on hand.
 With some lenders, you can get approved within a few minutes.
 Others might want to review your application before they request documentation.

-Peer-to-peer lenders tend to take longer overall than online direct lenders, but getting approved typically doesn’t involve anything extra.
+Although they tend to take longer overall than online direct lenders, peer-to-peer platforms typically don’t involve anything extra.
 Like with direct online lenders, approval can take a few minutes if you have all of your information and documents ready.
 However, some lenders might require more time.

 One of the drawbacks of borrowing from a bank or credit union is that getting approved for a personal loan can take much longer.
 There are a couple reasons for this.
 For one, banks often have higher credit standards than online lenders and might take more time reviewing your application to make sure you meet their criteria.

 Also, both banks and credit unions often don’t have the technology to process applications quickly.
 Many rely on staff to underwrite their loans, which generally takes more time.

 How long does it take to receive the money after approval?